 Germany’s principal exports to Yemen include machinery, complete production plants, motor vehicles, chemical products and electrical goods, iron and iron goods, printed materials and food industry products.
 There is currently no known instance of significant investment by German companies in Yemen.
 Since March 2015, commercial exchange of goods has largely ground to a halt as a result of armed hostilities.

-Yemen is one of the world’s least developed countries (LDC), ranking 160th out of the 186 countries listed in the Human Development Index.
-More than half of the population lives in poverty, compared with 42 per cent in 2009.
-The biggest challenges to Yemen’s development include the water crisis, the country’s weak education system, systematic discrimination against women, the high population growth rate and the need to improve governance and strengthen government capacities.
+Yemen is one of the world’s least developed countries (LDC), ranking 154th out of the 185 countries listed in the Human Development Index.
+The biggest challenges to Yemen’s development include the water crisis, the country’s weak education system, systematic discrimination against women, the high population growth rate and the need to improve governance and strengthen governmental capabilities.

 In the sphere of development cooperation, Germany has been active in Yemen for more than 40 years.
 Since cooperation began, Germany has pledged more than 1 billion euros for Yemen’s development, making it one of the country’s largest donors.

 The humanitarian situation has again deteriorated dramatically since armed hostilities broke out in Yemen in late March 2015.
 On 1 July 2015, the United Nations declared the situation in Yemen a Level 3 Emergency, the highest level on the UN scale.
 Eighty percent of the population – 21.1 million people – depend on humanitarian assistance; ten percent are malnourished.
 Humanitarian access is limited.
 The United Nations estimates that more than 1.3 million people are internally displaced.
 The Federal Foreign Office has so far made 6.3 million euros available for humanitarian aid in 2015.
 The Federal Ministry for Economic Cooperation and Development is providing around 26 million euros to support the World Food Programme in Yemen in 2015.